 Taupo was our first true adventure.
 Off on our own, exploring parts of New Zealand I hadn't seen before or at least not for some time.
 I usually plan our little adventures in advance on Google Maps so I can work out different stopping points along the way.
 George loves travelling, but gets a bit ancy after sitting in the car for a while without getting out, so I usually try and plan a big walk first up to satisfy him for the rest of the car trip.

 I had booked accommodation in Kinloch, which is just outside Taupo in a sleepy little spot that wasn't overrun with tourists, or many people at all in fact.
 Our accommodation was the perfect setup, a fenced backyard, comfy and homely and only a short walk to the local beach and convenience store.
 I'd booked for us to stay only two nights, although we could have easily stayed longer.
+Unfortunately this accomodation is no longer available.

 Day one we ventured off around 9am from Auckland, avoiding the workday traffic!
 I'd decided we would head straight to Karangahake Gorge, you can see our walk here on North Island Adventures as I've given it a post of its own as we've now been there twice.